Manchester City and Pep Guardiola get revenge on Barcelona

 Another inch perfect through ball from De Bruyne found substitute Jesus Navas, whose cross ricocheted off Aguero as he lay on the floor and fell into the path of Gundogan to fire home.

-In truth, Barcelona rarely looked like troubling the scoreboard from there and its best chance game courtesy of John Stones.
+In truth, Barcelona rarely looked like troubling the scoreboard from there and its best chance came courtesy of John Stones.

 After brilliantly winning the ball back, the English defender erratically played a through ball to Suarez whose square pass found André Gomes, but the Portuguese could only rattle the crossbar.